 In order to provide services for students with disabilities, IUP requires that students provide verification of their temporary disability to the Department for Disability Access and Advising (D2A2) at the time services are requested.
 This information will be utilized to establish appropriate accommodations.

-A temporary injury or acute medical condition does not necessarily qualify as a disability under the 1990 Americans with Disabilities Act (ADA); however, the severity and duration of the temporary injury, medical or psychological/emotional condition will be taken into consideration.
-DSS will make every effort to accommodate temporary disabilities when possible.
+A temporary injury or acute medical condition does not necessarily qualify as a disability under the Americans with Disabilities Act (ADA); however, the severity and duration of the temporary injury, medical, or psychological/emotional condition will be taken into consideration.
+D2A2 will make every effort to accommodate temporary disabilities when possible.

 Examples of accommodations that may be available for a temporary arm, hand, or upper extremity injury include:

 If needed, exams can be scheduled with the D2A2 office and administered with approved accommodations.